Import Apache Parquet Files from Cloud Storage into TiDB Cloud Starter or Essential

 Log in to the TiDB Cloud console and navigate to the Clusters page of your project.

-Select Import data from Cloud Storage, and then click Azure Blob Storage.
+Click Import data from Cloud Storage.

 [azure|https]://[bucket_name]/[data_source_folder]/[file_name].parquet